Cloverleaf Eyelet Stitch Pattern

 My parents friends were having a baby and the thought of knitting something for them was so fun and exciting.

-I found a pretty knit set, sweater, bonnet and bootees and it was all done in cloverleaf eyelets.
+I found a pretty knit set, sweater, bonnet and booties and it was all done in the cloverleaf eyelet stitch.

 I just knew I had to make it and got busy knitting.
 Of course mom was there to help with any rough spots.